 Yes!
 Pound cakes freeze very well.
 It’s best if you freeze your pound cake before adding the glaze.
 Just be sure and wrap the cake well in plastic wrap and then aluminum foil.
 If it will fit, place it in a freezer bag and store for up to 2 months.

-Once you are ready to eat, pull from the freezer and store at room temperature, or in the fridge, overnight.
+Once you are ready to eat, pull the frozen pound cake from the freezer and store at room temperature, or in the fridge, overnight.
 Glaze at least an hour before eating so it has a chance to set.

 Perfect Pound Cake Tips and Tricks